By Alex Day, Marketing and Communications Director

-Like in Mount Rainier National Park, a wilderness permit is required year-round to camp in a designated camp or area in the backcountry.
-Permits for peak season can be reserved in advance at Recreation.gov and cost $26 per trip.
+A wilderness permit is required year-round to camp in designated backcountry campsites or areas.
+Permits for peak season can be reserved in advance on Recreation.gov.

-About 60% of backcountry sites for trips between late May and early October are available for advance reservation beginning at 7:00 am PT on Monday, May 1, 2023.
-Reservations must be made at least two days in advance of the trip’s start.
-The remaining 40% of permits are issued at the park’s Wilderness Information Center on a first-come, first-served basis and can only be requested up to one day before your trip.
-There is a non-refundable $6 fee for all walk-up permits (credit/debit only; cash is not accepted).
+About 60% of backcountry sites are available for advance reservations during peak season.
+Reservations must be made at least two days before the trip start date.
+The remaining 40% of permits are issued on a first-come, first-served basis and can only be requested up to one day before your trip.
+The general on-sale period for reservations opens at 7 AM PT on April 29, 2026.

-When the Wilderness Information Center in Marblemount is closed for the winter season (usually the first week of October), self-issue permits are available outside the ranger stations in Marblemount and Stehekin, or you can submit your permit via email (find instructions here).
+When the Wilderness Information Center in Marblemount is closed for the winter season (usually the first week of October), self-issue permits are available outside the ranger station in Marblemount, or you can submit your permit via email (find instructions here).

-Lottery participants will be notified of whether or not they were selected in the lottery on March 22, 2024, and the first of the early access windows will open on March 25, 2024.
+Lottery participants will be notified of whether or not they were selected in the lottery on March 20, 2026, and the first of the early access windows will open on March 24, 2026 and close on 9 PM PT April 21, 2026.

 Have questions?
 The park’s Wilderness Information Center and wilderness rangers can be reached by email at noca_wilderness@nps.gov or by calling (360) 854-7245.

-You can usually pick up your permit up to one day before the day of the scheduled departure.
+Note: You can pick up your permit up to three days before your trip starts.
+Reserved permits must be picked up by 11:00 AM PT on the trip start date, though; otherwise, the reservation may be cancelled.
 Be sure to contact the park (noca_wilderness@nps.gov) if you think you will be later than 11:00 am so your reservation won’t be opened up to walk-up permit-seekers.

 Enjoy the backcountry beauty of the North Cascades!